Economy

 The initialize_user section defines what currencies and items players start with when they first create an account.

-initialize_user is updated, players who created an account prior to the change won’t receive the new updates.
-For example, if version 1.0 of your game initializes players with 100 coins and in version 2.0 this amount is increased to 200 coins, then players who signed up prior to version 2 won’t receive the additional 100 coins.| Property | Type | Description |
+initialize_user only applies when a player first creates an account.
+Players who created an account before an initialize_user change won’t receive the new items or currencies automatically.
+For example, if version 1.0 of your game initializes players with 100 coins and version 2.0 increases this to 200 coins, players who signed up before version 2.0 won’t receive the additional 100 coins unless you ReapplyInitializeUser

 |---|---|---|